szabaditibor/arduino-frequency-detector-for-guitars/README.md

 # Arduino frequency detector for electrical guitars

-An Arduino code that recognizes an electrical guitar's frequency and it's SPN and displays it to an LCD.
+<p>An Arduino code that recognizes an electrical guitar's frequency and it's SPN and displays it to an LCD.</p>

 # Features